 What is Physiotherapy?

-Physiotherapy is the use of exercises, hands-on therapy and education to help reduce pain and increase mobility in patients with musculoskeletal, neurological, respiratory or orthopaedic issues.
+Physiotherapy is the use of exercises, hands-on therapy and education to help reduce pain and increase mobility.
 Physiotherapy strives to reach the goals of the patient by returning them to work or hobbies.
 It also empowers the individual to manage their issue in the future by being proactive and looking after their physical and mental health.

 What is a Physiotherapist?